trichie/matts_wordle/readme.md

-# 11 lines of single-threaded Python code without any packages that solve Matt Parker's Wordle challenge in 11 seconds
+# 11 lines of single-threaded Python code without any packages that solve Matt Parker's Wordle challenge in 11 seconds - and 18 lines that allow for just numpy and do so in 4

 (c) by Thomas Reichert